Italy and coffee are synonymous—so much so that Italy is often mistakenly credited with the discovery of this now-ubiquitous delight.

 Enter Angelo Moriondo, a Turin-based inventor who created the first espresso or “pressed out” coffee machine.
 It used steam pressure to brew large vats of coffee to satisfy the masses, but the machine was large and bulky, and the product of questionable quality.
 His machine never made it to market, but the idea was adopted and scaled down by Luigi Bezzera in 1901.

 Bezzera’s machine was easier to use but the product was wildly inconsistent.
 Luckily, his friend Desiderio Pavoni helped him perfect his design, adding a pressure-release valve and steam wand for foaming milk.
 Their machine finally hit the market in 1906 and was the first official “espresso” machine.
+It has evolved today into models such as the Bezzera Unica.

 Although this new brewing style was efficient, the consensus was that the coffee had a burnt taste.
 It wasn’t until Francesco Illy introduced a machine that utilized pressurized water instead of steam in the 1930s that this new style was truly perfected, giving us the espresso we know today.